Diversity grabs spotlight at this year's Golden Globes | DW | 01.03.2021

 Aside from Zoom fails and kids and pets entering the picture, there were some major issues with this year's ceremony.
 Shortly before airing, the Hollywood Foreign Press Association (HFPA) suffered a major blow, most notably by the revelation that there are no Black members on the 87-person body that determines the awards.

-The evening’s hosts, comedians Tina Fey and co-host Amy Poehler addressed the topic early in the evening, saying "Even with stupid things, inclusivity is important."
-The duo mentioned that "a number of Black-led projects were overlooked" For example, there were no Best Picture nominations for season frontrunners, including Judas and the Black Messiah, Da 5 Bloods, One Night in Miami and Ma Rainey's Black Bottom.
+The evening's hosts, comedians Tina Fey and Amy Poehler, addressed the topic early in the evening, saying, "Even with stupid things, inclusivity is important."
+The duo mentioned that "a number of Black-led projects were overlooked."
+For example, there were no best picture nominations for season frontrunners, including Judas and the Black Messiah, Da 5 Bloods, One Night in Miami, and Ma Rainey's Black Bottom.

 Actress Jane Fonda made Hollywood's lack of diversity and inclusion a key theme of her speech while accepting the honorary Cecil B. DeMille Award